tomjoht/documentation-theme-jekyll/mydoc/mydoc_commenting_on_files.md

 {{site.data.alerts.note}} When you process pull requests, you have to accept everything or nothing.
 You can't pick and choose which changes you'll merge.
 Therefore you'll probably want to edit the branch you're planning to merge or ask the contributor to make some changes to the fork before processing the pull request.{{site.data.alerts.end}}

+## Workflow

+Users will make edits in your "reviews" branch (or whatever you want to call it).
+You can then commit those edits as you make updates.

+When you're finished making all updates in the branch, you can merge the branch into the master.

+Note that if you're making updates online, those updates will be out of sync with any local edits.

+{{site.data.alerts.warning}} Don't make edits both online using Github's browser-based interface AND offline on your local machine using your local tools.
+When you try to push from your local, you'll likely get a merge conflict error.
+Instead, make sure you do a pull and update on your local after making any edits online.{{site.data.alerts.end}}

+## Prose.io

+ Prose.io is an overlay on Github that would allow people to make comments in an easier interface.
+If you simply go to [prose.io](http://prose.io), it asks to authorize your Github account, and so it will read files directly from Github but in the Prose.io interface.